dschwartznyc/open-astro-org-web-service/README.md

 Instructions to setup (assuming use of VS Code)

-- uses ZSH scripts to build (may require changing the permission of these scripts to enable execution)
+- uses ZSH scripts to build (will require changing the permission of these scripts to enable execution)
 - Requires python3.9 or higher and a docker environment
 - A valid project is required to run on gcp
 - Setup a virtual Python environment (https://code.visualstudio.com/docs/python/environments)